CoinSpot Cryptocurrency Exchange

 This has been seen in gold in previous centuries.
-Where two societies, one which values gold and one which does not, encounter each other, the former spreads its gold appreciation to the latter, rather than the latter spreading its gold indifference to the former.
+When a society that values gold encounters a society that does not, the former spreads its gold appreciation to the latter, rather than the latter spreading its gold indifference to the former.
 This is because:

 This culture of desire is now alive and well in gold.
 You probably don't remember anyone ever sitting you down and teaching you that gold is valuable.
 It's just one of those things that's ingrained in almost every culture and passed on as a simple truth.
 You never had to learn gold is valuable for the same reason you never had to learn the sky is blue.

 Today we live in an increasingly digital world.
 A lot of people are now manually learning that purely digital assets can be valuable, but for the younger and more Internet-oriented, this is just one of those pieces of ingrained knowledge.

 Gold mining is a waste, but that waste is far less than the utility of having gold available as a medium of exchange.
 I think the case will be the same for Bitcoin.
 The utility of the exchanges made possible by Bitcoin will far exceed the cost of electricity used.
 Therefore, not having Bitcoin would be the net waste." – Satoshi Nakamoto

 There were 2.6 million Internet users in 1990.
 By the year 2000, this had grown to nearly 500 million.
 By the time the first Bitcoin block emerged in 2009, the world had almost 2 billion Internet users.
 Since then, it's grown to 5 billion and today more than half the world's population is Internet-connected.

 We live in a digital world, so it's only natural that we would invent some kind of digital gold for it.